 The St. Eligius Arts and Sciences Competition is designed to be something like a martial tourney divided into different levels of competition based on the competitor’s skill level, and judged in a face-to-face style that is allegorical of armored combat.

 Each contestant declares his or her entry as belonging to one of the following levels.
 Entrants are allowed to choose the correct level for each entry and to enter different items at different levels.

-Novices have entered a few small competitions (or none) & feel rather inexperienced in A&S contests.
-(Analogy: competes in Rookie’s Tourney)
+Novices have entered a few small competitions (or none) and feel rather inexperienced in Art and Science contests.
+(Analogy: Novice Tourney) Entries will further be divided into ‘New to A&S Contests’ and ‘New to the SCA’ (>3 years) at the registration table.

-Artisans have entered competitions and have experienced getting feedback & refining their entry so it shows to best advantage.
+Artisans have entered competitions and have gotten feedback & refined their entry so it shows to best advantage.
 (Analogy: Cadet’s/Squire’s Tourney)